Hasan Nuhanović: Srebrenica

-As a U.N. translator/interpreter Hasan Nuhanović worked with the Dutchbat III contingent of the United Nations Protection Force (UNPROFOR) which was assigned the task of protecting the United Nations "safe area" of Srebrenica in the latter part of the Bosnian war (1992–1995).
+As a U.N. translator/interpreter, Hasan Nuhanović worked with the Dutchbat III contingent of the United Nations Protection Force (UNPROFOR) which was assigned the task of protecting the United Nations "safe area" of Srebrenica in the latter part of the Bosnian war (1992–1995).
 When Srebrenica fell to Bosnian Serb Army forces under General Ratko Mladić in July 1995, Nuhanović's family were among 5000-6000 civilian refugees who found shelter on the UN base in Potočari.
 His father Ibro was one of three representatives of the 30,000 refugees inside and outside the base who took part with Dutch senior officers in supposed "negotiations" with Gen. Mladić.

 Following the "negotiations" with Mladić, the Dutch ordered the refugees sheltering inside the base to leave.
-As an interpreter Hasan Nuhanović was instructed by Dutch colleagues to tell his own family they had to leave the base.
+As an interpreter, Hasan Nuhanović was instructed by Dutch colleagues to tell his own family they had to leave the base.
 In spite of his pleas on their behalf, his family were not allowed to remain under UN protection and were handed over to their deaths at the hands of the Bosnian Serb Army, as victims of the Srebrenica genocide.
 Remains of his father Ibro, mother Nasiha and brother Muhamed have been recovered from concealed mass graves.
 His mother's burned remains were found with those of another six victims under a rubbish heap in the village of Jarovlje, about a mile from the family's pre-war home in Vlasenica.
 His brother and father had been buried in a primary grave at the Branjevo Farm execution site, near Pilica, before the bodies there were dug up with bulldozers shortly before the Dayton Agreement and taken for reburial in a secondary mass grave, one of the thirteen Čančari grave sites at Kamenica.
 The remains of all three have now been interred in the cemetery at the Srebrenica Genocide Memorial in Potočari.

 Campaigning activities

-Since the end of the Bosnian war Hasan Nuhanović has campaigned to establish and publicise the truth about the genocide.
+Since the end of the Bosnian war, Hasan Nuhanović has campaigned to establish and publicise the truth about the genocide.
 He has given evidence at the International Criminal Tribunal for the Former Yugoslavia at The Hague.
 He played an important part in establishing the Srebrenica Genocide Memorial at Potočari where the remains of many of the identified victims have been interred.
 He works closely with other survivors and relatives' organisations, including the Mothers of Srebrenica in Sarajevo and the Women of Srebrenica in Tuzla.

 He has written a chronology of the events at Srebrenica, Under the UN Flag, in which he examines the responsibility and guilt of members of the international community who were either direct participants on the ground or indirectly influenced or were capable of influencing those events but failed to fulfil their commitment to protect the Bosnian Muslim population of the besieged "safe area" under UN Security Council Resolution 819.
+Under the UN Flag served as an inspiration for Jasmila Žbanić's 2020 film Quo Vadis, Aida?.